Loop diuretics are mainly used in the treatment of heart failure.

 Side-effects are uncommon when routine low doses are used.
 The higher the dose, the greater the risk of side-effects developing.
 The leaflet which comes in the tablet package provides a full list of possible side-effects.
 So, it is important to read that leaflet if you are prescribed a loop diuretic.
 Common or serious possible side-effects include:

-- The salt balance in the bloodstream is sometimes upset which can cause a low blood level of potassium, sodium, and magnesium, and a high level of calcium.
+- The salt balance in the bloodstream sometimes being upset, which can cause a low blood level of potassium, sodium, and magnesium, and a high level of calcium.
 These effects may cause weakness, confusion and, rarely, abnormal heart rhythms to develop.
 You may be advised to have a blood test to check for these problems.

 - If you have diabetes or gout, these conditions may be made worse by diuretics.